Skip to main content

 • character development

 Players appreciate the flexibility and depth of the character development system, highlighting the extensive skill combinations that enhance replayability.
-The design allows for unique character builds, reminiscent of rogue-like games, while maintaining an engaging and visually appealing style.
+The comparison to rogue-like games suggests a rich, engaging experience, complemented by appealing graphics.

 • “I love the flexibility of the character design system, which makes replaying with a new character so interesting.”